 Lot Smith: Mormon Pioneer and American Frontiersman

-Also available in ebook for Kindle, Nook, Kobo, and Apple.
+Available in ebook for Kindle, Nook, Kobo, Google Play, and Apple.

-Download a free sample preview of this book.
+Download a free sample preview.

 Lot Smith: Mormon Pioneer and American Frontiersman is the comprehensive biography of Utah’s 1857 war hero and one of Arizona’s early settlement leaders.
 With over fifty years of combined research, mother and daughter co-authors Carmen R. Smith and Talana S. Hooper take on many of the myths and legends surrounding this lesser-known but significant historical figure within Mormonism.